godiard/help-activity/source/how_to_help.rst

 ::

- cd mainline
+ cd help-activity
  make html

 4. There will be about ten lines of output, there will be mention of errors.
 Read the error trace, expect to see an error line like the one below, but the final two lines here report a success.

 ::

- ~/mainline/source/my_first.rst:: WARNING: document isn't included in any toctree ... build succeeded, 3 warnings.
+ ~/help-activity/source/my_first.rst:: WARNING: document isn't included in any toctree ... build succeeded, 3 warnings.
  Build finished.
 The HTML pages are in ./html.

 The warning, "WARNING: document isn't included in any toctree" is telling us the document is not linked into the Help index yet.

 Tutorial 2 will fix this.
-It does exist and you could see what it looks like if you can find it as described above with a browser in ``~/mainline/html``.
+It does exist and you could see what it looks like if you can find it as described above with a browser in ``~/help-activity/html``.

 Tutorial 2 - Link page to index
 :::::::::::::::::::::::::::::::